vedmichv/todoapp-codecatalyst-demo/README.md

     ]
 }
 ```
-We are done with prerequistes and ready to start building!
+We are done with prerequisites and ready to start building!

-## Step 1 - Code: Creating a To Do Web Application project.
+## Step 1 - Code: Creating a To-Do Web Application project.

 1. In the [CodeCatalyst console]((https://us-west-2.console.aws.amazon.com/codecatalyst/home?region=us-west-2#/)), navigate to the space where you want to create a project and click **Create project** button at the top.
 2. Keep selection **Start with a blueprint** and choose *To Do web application*.
-You can use seach functionality to search blueprints by name.
+You can use search functionality to search blueprints by name.
 Click **Next**.
 3. Enter the **Project Name**: *todoapp-demo*, under **CDK Role** choose the IAM role you created in the Prerequisites section.
 4. Expand **Frontend Options** and **Backend Options** and select *Python* in both sections.
 Click **Create Project**.